gcharvin/DetecDiv/README.md

 allows to view the 4D volume in a GUI

 Classification
 --------------

 myproject.addClassification

-create a new classifier  ( @classi object)
+create a new classifier  ( @classi object) in this xase, no ROI is imported in the classi object

 myproject.processing.classification

 is an array that contains all classifiers created

-myproject.addClassification(index) will duplicate the object myproject.processing.classification(index) , where index the index of a valid classi object
+myproject.addClassification(index) will duplicate the object myproject.processing.classification(index) , where index the index of a valid classi object user is asked whether to import ROIs included in the original classi object

-myproject.addClassification(string) will import an existing classifier from the reposiotry , where index the index of a valid classi object.
+myproject.addClassification(string) will import an existing classifier (string) from a repository

-myproject.removesClassification(id) will remove a classifier specified by the index id.
+myproject.removeClassification(id) will remove a classifier specified by the index id.

-myproject.addROIToCLassification(classifid)

-add a series of ROIs to the classification classifid.
-By default this function is called when creating a classifier.
+myproject.processing.classification(id).addROI(@classi object OR @fov object, ROIs IDs (optional) ) adds ROIs to the classification myproject.processing.classification(id).
+ROIs come either from a fov or from an exisiting classi object This function will preserve training sets and reformat it if the number of classes are different

+myproject.processing.classification(index).setClasses(classnames)
+allows the user to define and to reassign classes in the classi object and dependencies (ROIs) number of classes can be extended or decreased

 myproject.userTraining(classifid)